 The SSC CGL preparation for the Quantitative Aptitude section is important as it is the most important area, or you can say is the deciding area for a candidate in the merit list.
 It occupies the top spot in terms of the weightage it carries in the CBT.
-50/200 in Prelims and 200/400 in Mains make it 250/600 or 41.67% of your success (or failure) in SSC CGL exam.
+50/200 in Prelims and 90/450 in paper 1 of tier 2 which makes it make it 140/650 or 21% of your success (or failure) in SSC CGL exam.

-Note: It is important to analyse previous year papers and find out the break-up of questions.
-This will help you to find out which area needs more practise and time so that you can plan out your study schedule.
+Note: It is important to analyze previous year papers and find out the break-up of questions.
+This will help you to find out which area needs more practice and time so that you can plan out your study schedule.

-From the above table, we can see that most of the Quant paper is concentrated on the following 5 topics.
+From the above table, we can see that most of the Quant paper is concentrated on the five topics- Trigonometry, Geometry, Data Interpretation, Algebra, Percentage/ Profit, Loss & Discount.

 Generally, easy questions are asked on trigonometry in Tier I. So you need to prepare the basics.
 But remember the pattern of questions should be of SSC CGL.
 No other exam like NDA, CDA will work.